 The Four Friends

-Tucked away into the Himalayas the wondrous kingdom of Bhutan has a some beautiful stories.
+Tucked away into the Himalayas the wondrous kingdom of Bhutan has some beautiful stories.
 This story is about four friends, an elephant, a monkey, a peacock and a rabbit.
-This is a well known story all over Bhutan.
+This is a well-known story all over Bhutan.
 In the beginning, the four friends were not friends.
 They argued about who had the right to a fruit tree, whose delicious fruit was enjoyed by all of them.
 This argument stopped when a man overruled them and claimed ownership of the fruit tree.
 The four friends wondered what to do to get the fruit they all loved.
 They wanted to help each other so they became friends.

 “ I will plant a seed in the ground,” the peacock said.

 The seed grew and grew until it became a tree.
 On the tree came the lovely fruit.
 Now the four friends had a problem.
 They could see the fruits but they could not reach them.
 So they made a tower by climbing on each other’s backs; first the elephant, then the monkey, the rabbit, and finally the peacock.
 Through their friendship and cooperation the four were able to share their favorite fruit.
 In Bhutan’s national language, Dzongkha, the story is called Thuenpa puen shi, which means cooperation, relation, four.

 Day 4 & 5: Taksha Chhu, Rukha & Samthang

 With collaboration and cooperation much can be achieved.
 Our collaboration with Tarayana Foundation is similarly leading us to achieve the goal we treasure most – service.
 On day 4, we drive to Taksha Chhu, from there we begin our trek to trek to Rukha via Samthang.
 My research shows that Rukha is a remote village of 20 houses dotted around the hillside.
 The houses are built in the traditional style, steep steps leading up to the first floor with the kitchen on the outside.